I saw the horizon light up again,

 This book is not about great feats, triumphs or achievements.
 It is about the spirit of youth, it is about the crusader inside each one of us who yearns for the strength and freedom to do things his way.
 This saga is perhaps a tribute to those who have dared to be different and have tried to blaze their own trail in life through the maze of conventional beliefs, confusing influences, fixed mindset societies and misleading distractions.

-And I hope some day, when I once again decide to trace the beckoning silhouettes of those bygone times through my black Moleskine diary and pick up my pen once more to write, this ‘untold saga’ will continue into the next part of the story.
+And I hope some day, when I once again decide to trace the beckoning silhouettes of those bygone times through the logs of my Black leatherbound diary and pick up my pen once more to write, this ‘untold saga’ will continue into the next part of the story.

 - Neel Thakur (Author) Gurugram

 There are several people I wish to thank for their support during the writing of this book, some I can instantly recall, others remain thoughtfully in my heart.
-I gratefully acknowledge the time and attention they all have given my work during its various stages, including those living half way across the world who helped me trace and recall some of the details reflected in the book.
+I gratefully acknowledge the attention they all have given my work during its various phases, including those living halfway across the world who spared their time specially for me and treated my visits on priority which helped me to trace, recall and replay many of the details and situations reflected in the book.

 A very special gratitude to one of my favorite (late) maternal uncles, whose sharp memories of the bygone times especially relating to those of my (late) father, helped me to dig into a lot more than I could have possibly recalled on my own.
-I also thank my sister for realising the importance of my initiative to begin writing this book.
+I also thank my sister for her encouragement and for realising the significance of my initiative to begin writing this book.

-I also acknowledge the kind support of numerous other people with whose co-operation I could recall many important details of the various events mentioned in my book.
-The list of people is endless and so is my gratefulness to each one of them.
+I also acknowledge the support of numerous other people with whose co-operation I could recollect many essential details of the various important events mentioned in my book.
+The list of people is long and I am thankful to each one of them.
+My heart is full of gratitude for all the support and understanding I have received from everyone here in India and in other countries.

-Lastly I want to express my profound gratitude to my publisher and his entire team for trusting the work of a novice.
-I hope my work will be fitting of their repute and shall provide some value to their esteemed readerships both within the country and outside.
+Finally, I wish to express my deepest gratitude to my publisher and his entire team for trusting the work of a novice and for their understanding and encouragement.
+It is my sincere hope that my work will be worthy of their high repute and will provide value to their esteemed readership.

 - Neel Thakur (Author) Gurugram